vladkol/crm-data-agent/README.md

 `SFDC_BQ_DATASET` - [REQUIRED] Name of the Salesforce dataset (in project *SFDC_DATA_PROJECT_ID*).

-`FIREBASE_SESSION_DATABASE` - [REQUIRED] Name of a Firebase database.
+`FIRESTORE_SESSION_DATABASE` - [REQUIRED] Name of a Firestore database.
 Please create one.
 ADK will store its session data here.

 `BQ_PROJECT_ID` - *[OPTIONAL]* Project Id of a Google Cloud Project that will be used for running BigQuery query jobs.
 If not defined, `GOOGLE_CLOUD_PROJECT` value will be used.